cojamalo/DATA-ADV-GGPLOT2-Project/README.md

 ### The Scripts
 This project feautures a RMarkdown document produced in RStudio and knitted to HTML.
 Please view the .html, .Rmd, or .md file for an overview of both the assignment questions and my responses.

-Project coded by Connor Lenio ©2017.
+Project coded by Connor Lenio - released into the public domain for education for educational purposes in 2017.